 Caryophyllene terpenes are quite common in many of the products we carry, as well as other plants like black pepper, cloves, and cinnamon.
 It has a punchy aroma described as spicy and woodsy.
-Caryophyllene has both anti-inflammatory and analgesic (pain-relieving) properties.
+Caryophyllene terpenes may have both anti-inflammatory and analgesic (pain-relieving) properties.
 It may also have the ability to modulate the immune system and help protect brain cells from damage.*

 Caryophyllene is a sesquiterpene molecule found in essential oils but also found in some insects, like termites!
 Sesquiterpenes can also be found in some types of fungi and marine animals.
 Some research suggests that caryophyllene may be effective in treating osteoarthritis, rheumatoid arthritis, and other inflammatory conditions.** This could make it a valuable tool for people who suffer from autoimmune disorders or neurological conditions.

-Curious which products contain caryophyllene at The Apothecarium?
+Curious which products contain the caryophyllene terpene at The Apothecarium?
 Let’s check them out now: https://shop.apothecarium.com

 Learn more about terpene “entourage effects” or peruse our full terpene educational series below:

 Cannabis Use in the Workplace By Dr. Mary Frances Koester Cannabis has been used medicinally for thousands of years yet it remains controversial across the field of medicine, law, and workpl...View Post